Local Place Plans

 Community bodies preparing a Local Place Plan within our Development Plans area can:

-Before asking for feedback on a draft or proposed plan, or requesting a pre-submission meeting, we ask that your community body submits a Local Place Plan Preparer Checklist and a Local Place Plan Notification of Intent form.
+Before asking for feedback on a draft or proposed plan, or requesting a pre-submission meeting, we ask that your community body submit a Local Place Plan Preparer Checklist and a Local Place Plan Notification of Intent form.

 Ensure the accuracy of your Local Place Plan and supporting documents prior to pre-submission or submission, for example, where numbering and cross-referencing are used in relation to maps and proposals.
 Errors in your Local Place Plan submission may result in it being returned to you for correction, which may delay the validation and registration process.